 Why do my clothes wear out so quickly?
 Learning how to make your clothes last longer can be a great way to save money and help the planet too.
-Today I’m sharing tips on how to make your clothes smell better and last as long as possible.
+Today I’m sharing tips on how to take care of your clothes and make them last as long as possible.

 If you want to build an ethical and sustainable wardrobe or you’re just trying to buy less clothes right now, extending the lifespan your garments can help you stick to your goal.